lume/variable/README.md

 })
 ```

-This is even better because now the reactivity is not an inherent part of our
+This is better than before because the reactivity is not an inherent part of
-particular class.
-We can use the reactivity in our `Matrian` class, or in any
+our particular class.
+We can use the reactivity in our `Matrian` class, or in
-other class, without having class inheritance requirements, and other
+any other class, without having class inheritance requirements, and other
 developers do not have to make subclasses of our classes just to have
 reactivity.

-Plus, we did not need to perform any subscribe an event listener to specific
+Plus, we did not need to subscribe an event listener to specific
 events like we did earlier with the `addEventHandler` calls.
 Instead, we
 wrapped our function with `autorun` and it became a "reactive computation" with
 the ability to re-run when its dependencies (the reactive variables used within
 it) change.

-We can still do better!
+...We can still do better!...

-Using LUME's decorators, the experience is as good as it can get:
+Using LUME's decorators, the experience is as good as it gets:

 ```js
 import {variable, autorun, reactive} from '@lume/variable'